sofa-framework/sofa/applications/plugins/PSL/README.md

         child1.createNode("child_"+str(i))
 ```
 The drawback of doing this, in addition to the poor visual emphasizing of the Sofa component lost in
-the middle of python code is that once saved, this good looking python scene is now more like:
+the middle of python code is that once loaded this good looking python scene is in fact serialized as this one:
 ```python
 root = Sofa.createNode("root")
 child1 = root.createNode("child1")